Thursday 16 February 2017

-Already at the public consultation stage is the new sports building planned for the north end of our East Park Terrace campus, providing access to improved sport and physical activity facilities for all University students and staff, and high quality spaces for the academic requirements of the School of Sport, Health and Social Sciences.
+Already at the public consultation stage is the new sports building planned for the north end of our East Park Terrace campus.
+Providing access to improved sport and physical activity facilities for all University students and staff, the building will also include high quality spaces for the academic requirements of the School of Sport, Health and Social Sciences.

-The University’s current sports facilities are scattered across the city, and the new sports building is designed to bring much of that together right here on our East Park Terrace campus, enhancing the University’s academic and extra-curricular sport activities and improving the student experience.
+Our current sports facilities are scattered across the city, and the new sports building is designed to bring much of that together on our main East Park Terrace campus, enhancing the University’s academic and extra-curricular sport activities and improving the student experience.

 - Two multi-purpose sports halls, including performance facilities and viewing galleries.